usawco/wallpaper/README.md

 Desktop-eye-candy randomly selects images from several sources.
 Each source is described as a  'provider'.
 The rest of this section describes information for each of the available providers.

 ### Local File System Provider
-This was originally described as a 'favorites' provider feature; however, it is now renamed as the 'Local file system provider'.
+This was originally described as a 'favorites' provider feature before 4.0.x; however, it is now renamed as the 'Local file system provider'.
 This provider contains a list of local directory paths containing image files.
 By default, there always exists one implicitly defined directory path to ~/.desktop-eye-candy/images

 ### Favorites Provider